Devon Hamilton and Hilary Curtis: Friendship and true love

 While James worried about potential backlash because of the affair, the actors agreed it helped that Devon and Hilary's attraction was well established for viewers prior to her involvement with Neil.
 After Hilary saves the young billionaire from identity theft at the hands of her former accomplice, Mason (Lamon Archey) and defends him against ruthless paparazzi, they end up spending Christmas and New Year's Eve together.
 Devon also defends Hilary against Lily's attacks.
 The friendship makes the attraction seem like a "natural thing" Morgan explained.
 Devon sees beyond Hilary's flaws and accepts her.
 Though the relationship seems like "old hat" for the Winters family, the actors and the writers insisted that Devon and Hilary shared undeniable true love.
 Devon is the kind of guy that Hilary will always be in love with Morgan explained; they have that "having sex on the kitchen floor love!"
 Hilary's feelings for Devon are a "different kind of love" because he provides the "excitement" and "adventure" that Hilary enjoys.
 James believed the couple has "true love" and though they're betraying Neil, "it's the classic story -- you can't help who you fall in love with."
 Devon doesn't intend to hurt Neil, but his connection to Hilary is so strong that it is worth the sacrifice.
-Morgan likened the dynamic to "Romeo and Juliet" and said "[Devon is] the love of her life."
-James hoped the pairing would take on the original supercouple formula of splitting up and always reuniting but still having undying fan support.
+Morgan likened the dynamic to "Romeo and Juliet" and said, "[Devon is] the love of her life."
+James hoped the pairing would take on the original super couple formula of splitting up and always reuniting but still having undying fan support.